Bastsec/llmgateway/infra/README.external-db.md

 ### 3. Configure Azure OpenAI

-Add your Azure OpenAI credentials to `.env`:
+Add your Azure OpenAI credentials to `.env.external-db`:

 ```bash
 # Azure OpenAI API Key (from Azure Portal > Your Resource > Keys and Endpoint)